fourstix/MCard1802Terminal/README.md

 that they will be available in all countries in which their respective owner operates.

 The AltSoftSerial library by Paul Stoffregen
-Copyright (c) 2012 PJRC.COM, LLC, Paul Stoffregen, paul@pjrc.com
+Copyright (c) 2012 PJRC.COM, LLC, Paul Stoffregen

 The 1802 Membership Card Microcomputer
 Copyright (c) 2006-2020  by Lee A. Hart.